Congratulations to the Recipients of the 2020 Student Awards!

 This award is given to the students who delivered the best oral argument in the spring 2020 Lawyering Process program.

-Kaitlyn Dehmer ∙ Rebecca Glover ∙ Lanny Holstein ∙ Casey Morris
+Kaitlyn Dehmer ∙ Rebekah Glover ∙ Lanny Holstein ∙ Casey Morris

 Kelly Lotterhos ∙ Nicholas Moskevich ∙ Carolyn Welter